 The next thing to know when investing in derivatives is to never get emotionally attached to a derivative of a certain asset.
 Basically, if you’re investing in a derivative of a certain stock, you might get a lucky streak and make money for several weeks or months off it!
 This can usually make anyone associate this particular derivative as a good luck charm, or a sure-fire way to make money.

 What happens if the stock or industry goes volatile?
-If you decide to hold a futures for this, your blood pressure will also rise and fall with the price movements.
+If you decide to hold a future for this, your blood pressure will also rise and fall with the price movements.

 Derivatives are financial instruments for the sound, logical mind: if you observe that the market trend is down and can reasonably predict that your derivative will start making losses, you have to know when to hold, or when to pull out of it.